sliu126/abstract_screening/README.md

 # abstract_screening

 The datasets are in the full_exports_level1_level2_labels folder.
 Each review has its own folder, named by its review number.
-Below are all the reviews available (we list the review number and the corresponding review name in the paper):
+Below are all the reviews available (we list the review number and its corresponding review name, described in the paper):

 Review # | Review Name
 -------- | -----------